fusioncharts/dev_centre_docs/chart-guide/standard-charts/bubble-and-xy-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/26Lsqna9/) to edit the above chart.

-## Connect scatter plots by a line
+## Connect Scatter Plots by a Line

 In scatter charts, you can connect the scatter plots by a line.
 Set the `drawLine` attribute to `1`, which will connect the data points using a line.
 The default value for this attribute is `0`.
 This attribute belongs to the `dataset` object.